-Yoga and Meditation Benefits Those 50+
+Yoga and Meditation Benefits for Those 50+

 Yoga combines poses, breathing exercises, relaxation, and meditation to improve physical health and mindfulness.
 Studies have shown that yoga benefits people of all ages by reducing stress, lowering heart rate and blood pressure, relieving anxiety and depression, and improving overall fitness, flexibility, and strength.